Improving Healthy Food Access & Awareness

-In addition, New York City has pioneered a number of health initiatives, such as the trans-fats ban and calorie labeling requirements, which are aimed at changing the social and physical environment around food.
+In addition, New York City has pioneered a number of health initiatives, such as the trans-fats regulation and calorie labeling requirements, which are aimed at changing the social and physical environment around food.
 Example programs and campaigns:

 Whether at our farmers markets, through our Citywide school gardens initiative Grow to Learn, public health campaigns, or programs for children, New York City is committed to helping inform New Yorkers about how to make positive choices for their diet and health.
 Example programs:

 Standards for Meals and Snacks Purchased and Served

 New York City was the first major city in the country to set nutrition standards for all foods purchased or served by the City.
 The standards apply to the approximately 270 million snacks and meals per year that are served in places such as schools, senior centers, homeless shelters, child care centers, after school programs, correctional facilities, public hospitals and parks.
 The standards require City agencies to serve only healthier beverages such as skim or 1 percent milk and water, eliminate deep frying, include two servings of fruits and vegetables in every lunch and dinner, and lower salt content and increase the amount of fiber in meals served.

 New York City has established standards for all beverage and food vending machines contracted by City agencies as well as standards for food served at meetings and events sponsored by City agencies and standards for commissaries in correctional facilities.
 All standards are pursuant to Executive Order 122.

 In June 2012, NYC announced an additional set of guidelines encouraging City agencies to procure more food products grown, produced or harvested in New York State and to work with vendors to track current purchasing of NYS food where information is available.